omahs/website-5/docs/explainers/proof-system/proof-system.md

 Cryptographically speaking, the [SessionReceipt] is a collection of [ZK-STARKs], each of which proves a single [Segment].

-The details of the RISC Zero ZK-STARK are described in our [ZKP Whitepaper] and in this [IOP Sequence Diagram].
+The details of the RISC Zero ZK-STARK are described in our [ZKP Whitepaper] and in this [Sequence Diagram].

 ## Learn More
 ### About the zkVM